-internal control, outsourcing), including the development of contingent plans.
 The "fit and proper requirements for persons who effectively run the undertaking or have other key functions" (art.
 42-43) aims to ensure that all the persons that effectively manage the undertaking or perform key functions within the undertaking are fit and proper, meaning that they comply with both professional and reputational standards.
 The "risk management" (art.
-44) aims at the implementation of an effective risk management system within the undertaking, comprising strategies, processes and reporting procedures necessary to identify and manage the main risks to which the undertaking is exposed, at both an individual and group level, including the "own risk and solvency assessment" (art.
-46-48) aim at ensuring the implementation of effective internal control system, internal audit function and actuarial function with the undertaking.
+44) aims to implement an effective risk management system within the undertaking, comprising strategies, processes and reporting procedures necessary to identify and manage the main risks to which the undertaking is exposed, at both an individual and group level, including the "own risk and solvency assessment" activity (art.
+45).
+"Internal control", "internal audit" and "actuarial function" (art.
+46-48) aim to implement an effective internal control system, internal audit function and actuarial function with the undertaking.